 See Table E11 for details on dosing.
-As etranacogene dezaparvovec has not been approved, no WAC or net price estimates are available.
-The manufacturer suggested ICER use a placeholder price of \$4,000,000.
+Since etranacogene dezaparvovec was approved on November 22, the manufacturer announced a list price of \$3,500,000.
 For the factor IX products we derived net prices from average sales prices (ASPs) to calculate treatment-related health care costs.
 As factor products are administered as an infusion at home, in an office or clinic under HCP supervision, use of ASP pricing was deemed most appropriate, which mirrors the approach taken in the 2020 Hemophilia A review.
 Per ICER's Reference Case, a 6% markup should be included in populations receiving Part B drugs; therefore, no adjustments were made to the ASP+6% prices reported in the July 2022 ASP pricing file.
 Proper HCPCS J codes for each agent were identified using billing, coding, and reimbursement guides as well as other resources.